alek0991/iSAFE/FAQ.md

    ```sh
    --sample-case and/or --sample-cont have shared/duplicated samples.
    ```
+Also make sure to use the rigth format the [sample ID file](https://github.com/alek0991/iSAFE/blob/master/sample_ID_format.md).
 <h4>Q: Can we change the default values of RandomSampleRate or MaxFreq parameters?</h4>

 The default values for ```RandomSampleRate=0.10``` and for ```MaxFreq=0.95```, and it is fine to change them.
 As a rule of thumb, I usually set ```MaxFreq = (1-RandomSampleRate/2)``` , to minimize the noise due to adding outgroups.